oracle-livelabs/analytics-ai/premier-league-video-analysis/intro/intro.md

 - Use a deep learning model to identify individual players with their shirt number.
 - Augment the input video by adding graphical tracking information.

 We will write the tracking data to a database (Autonomous Data Warehouse).
-You will use a number of services, such as Autonomous Datawarehouse, OCI Data Science and OCI Vision.
+You will use a number of services, such as Autonomous Data Warehouse, OCI Data Science and OCI Vision.

 Estimated Workshop Time: 120 minutes